 Bosch makes 5 series of dishwashers: Ascenta, 300-Series, 500-Series, 800-Series, and Benchmark Series with the Ascenta being the entry level model and Benchmark being their premium line.
 You can purchase a dishwasher for $600 to $2,000 depending on the model.

-One of the biggest reasons people choose an American style dishwasher over a European style dishwasher is for the capacity.
-Bosch recognized this problem and last year Bosch released a new line of dishwashers that accommodate a greater capacity than other European dishwasher brands.
+One of the biggest reasons people choose an American style dishwasher over a European style is for the greater capacity.
+Last year, Bosch released a new line of dishwashers that accommodate a greater capacity than other European dishwasher brands.
 The new Bosch dishwashers can sit flush in a 24’’ deep cabinet but have 3’’ deeper racking from front to back.
 Many of the Bosch dishwashers have foldable tines, adjustable racking, split cutlery basket, and a top cutlery rack to accommodate greater capacity.

 KitchenAid is another favorite affordable luxury brand and for years has been a well-known brand in the consumer market.
-KitchenAid makes a solid, reliable, American-style dishwasher with a variety of features at a range of price points.
-KitchenAid is an appliance brand owned by the Whirlpool Corporation along with Jenn-Air, Maytag,Whirlpool, and Amana.
+KitchenAid makes a solid, reliable, American-style dishwasher with a variety of features at a range of prices.

 One of the reasons people choose a European-style dishwasher over the American-style dishwasher is that previously European dishwashers were quieter than American models with a hard food disposer in the bottom.
 To solve this problem KitchenAid released a new line of dishwashers that have filters in the bottom to compete with the quiet dBA ratings of their competition.
 KitchenAid also included their high-end glide racks at a more affordable pricepoint, and a dishwasher with a third cutlery rack.